-3. Any blank scan lines at the top of the picture MUST also align with blank scan lines at the bottom of the picture as shown in Figure 8 below.
+3. Any blank scan lines at the top of the picture SHOULD also align with blank scan lines at the bottom of the picture as shown in Figure 8 below.
+[Variations in the blank lines will be discussed in a future annex to this specification.]

-Figure 8 - TaB formatting with acceptable letterboxing
+Figure 8 - TaB formatting with preferred letterboxing